helloitsjoe/mbta-client/README.md

 // For paginated results, provide `limit` and optional `offset` const results = await mbta.fetchPredictions({ stop: 42, limit: 2 });

-// Use the result to get the next page const secondPageResults = await mbta.getNextPage(results);
+// Use the result to fetch the next page const secondPageResults = await mbta.fetchNextPage(results);
-// Use the next page result to get the page after that const thirdPageResults = await mbta.getNextPage(secondPageResults);
+// Use the next page result to fetch the page after that const thirdPageResults = await mbta.fetchNextPage(secondPageResults);
-// Get first or last page from any result const firstPageResults = await mbta.getFirstPage(results);
+// Fetch first or last page from any result const firstPageResults = await mbta.fetchFirstPage(results);
-const lastPageResults = await mbta.getLastPage(results);
+const lastPageResults = await mbta.fetchLastPage(results);
 ```

 ## API